-Smartphones have protection against high-volume.
-That means the volume will be turned down automatically after some time of listening to high volume.
+Smartphones have protection against high volume.
+That means the volume will be turned down automatically after some time of listening to a high volume.
 This feature is added to protect the listeners, it can also be disabled.

 Damaged Earbuds Are Changing Volume

 We all know that damaged earbuds will not work properly.
 Besides all the usual problems that appear from damaged earbuds, changing volumes is another one.